 We have developed our reputation and established a leading position by providing our users with a superior acceleration and video viewing experience.
 We will continue to conduct, various marketing and brand promotion activities.
 We cannot assure you, however, that these activities will be successful and achieve the brand promotion effects we expect.
 In addition, any negative publicity in relation to our services or our marketing or promotion practices, regardless of its veracity, could harm our brand image and, in turn, result in a reduced number of users and advertisers.
 Historically there has been negative publicity about our company, our products and services and certain key members of our management team, which has adversely affected our brand, public image and reputation.
-If we fail to maintain and enhance our brand, or if we incur excessive expenses in this effort, our business, financial condition and results of operations may be materially and adversely affected.
+If we fail to maintain and results of operations may be materially and adversely affected.
 Our operations rely on our networks and servers, which can suffer failures and business interruptions.
 Unexpected network interruption caused by system failures or computer viruses, for example, or any malfunction, capacity constraint or operation interruption for any extended period may have a material adverse impact on our business.

 The satisfactory performance, stability, security and availability of our website and our network infrastructure are critical to our reputation and our ability to attract and retain users and advertisers.
 Our network provides a database of information regarding file index, advertising records, premium licensed digital media content and various other facets of the business to assist management and help ensure effective communication among various departments and offices of our company.
 A key element of our business is to generate a high volume of user traffic on our resource discovery network and Xunlei Kankan website.
 Accordingly, any failure to maintain the satisfactory performance, stability, security and availability of our network, website or technology platform may cause significant harm to our reputation and our ability to attract and maintain internet users, which may affect our users' interest in paying for our services and our advertisers' interest in advertising their products and services on our website.
-From time to time, our users in certain locations may not be able to gain access to our network or our website for a period of time lasting from several minutes to several hours, due to server interruptions, power shutdowns, internet connection problems or other reasons.
-Although we have not experienced an extended period of such server interruptions, power shutdowns or internet connection problems across our entire network, we bait to could result in a sustained shutdown of all or a material portion of our network or website, could reduce the attractiveness of our service offerings.
+From time to time, our users in certain locations may not be able to gain access to our network or our website for a period of time lasting from several minutes to several hours, due to server interruptions, power shutdowns, we cannot assure you that such instances will not occur in the future.
+Any server interruptions, break-downs or system failures, including failures which may be attributable to events within or outside our control that could result in a sustained shutdown of all or a material portion of our network or website, could reduce the attractiveness of our service offerings.
 In addition, any substantial increase in the volume of traffic on our network or website will require us to increase our investment in bandwidth, expand and further upgrade our technology platform.
 Our network systems are also vulnerable to damage from computer viruses, fires, floods, earthquakes, power losses, telecommunication failures, computer hacking and similar events.
-We do not maintain insurance policies covering months ended September 30, 2013 after we discontinued delivering advertisements on Xunlei Accelerator to further improve our user experience and enhance user engagement on Xunlei Accelerator, we expect that the online advertising will continue to be an important revenue source generated from our video streaming services.
-Our large user base and relatively long user time spent on our website provide advertisers with a broad reach and optimal monetization results.
-We offer advertising services substantially through contracts entered into with third-party advertising agencies.
-We cannot assure you that we can continue to retain our advertising agencies and advertisers, or attract new advertising agencies and advertisers.
-The number of advertisers that use our online advertising services has dropped in the recent years.
-The number of advertisers decreased from 485 in 2011 to 420 in 2012.
-The same number decreased from 364 in the nine months ended September 30, 2012 to 326 in the same period in 2013.
-If we cannot retain our existing advertisers of develop new advertisers in the future, our revenues generated from online advertising will be materially and negatively affected.
-In addition, if any advertising agencies or advertisers determine that their expenditures on our online video website do not generate expected returns, they may allocate a portion or all of their advertising budgets to others and reduce or discontinue business with us.
-Since our arrangements with third-party advertising agencies are typically one-year framework agreements, such advertising agencies may be easily amended or terminated without incurring liabilities.
-Failure to retain existing advertisers or attract new advertisers may materially and advertisers or attract new advertising agencies and advertisers may
+We do not maintain insurance policies cove